mhanberg/temple/guides/your-first-template.md

 # Your First Template

-A Temple template is written inside of the `Temple.temple/1` macro.
+A Temple template is written inside the `Temple.temple/1` macro.
 Code inside there will be compiled into efficient Elixir code by the configured EEx engine.

-Local functions that have a corresponding HTML5 tag are reserved and will be used when generated your markup.
+Local functions that have a corresponding HTML5 tag are reserved and will be used when generating your markup.
 Let's take a look at a basic form written with Temple.

 ```elixir
 defmodule MyApp.FormExample do